Dragiša Krstović: Second term in the Kosovo assembly

-Notwithstanding calls for a boycott, Krstović and some other leaders of the Kosovo Serb community chose to participate in the 2004 Kosovan parliamentary election on the Serbian List for Kosovo and Metohija (not to be confused with the later Serb List).
-The turnout in the Serb community was very low, with only around fifteen hundred out of two hundred thousand eligible voters casting a ballot.
-Because ten seats in the assembly are automatically reserved for Serb delegates, the Serbian List still won eight mandates, one of which went to Krstović.
-He considered not taking his seat due to the boycott, but he ultimately had his mandate verified on 3 December.
+Despite calls for a boycott in some circles, Krstović and other leaders of the Kosovo Serb community chose to participate in the 2004 Kosovan parliamentary election on the Serbian List for Kosovo and Metohija (not to be confused with the later Serb List).
+The turnout in the Serb community was low, with only around fifteen hundred out of two hundred thousand eligible voters casting a ballot.
+Because ten seats in the assembly are automatically reserved for Serb delegates, the Serbian List won eight mandates; Krstović, who held the fifth position on the Serbian list, was accordingly re-elected.
+He considered not taking his seat due to ongoing calls for a boycott, but he ultimately had his mandate verified on 3 December.
 Krstović later blamed the boycott for worsening political conditions in the province, saying that Serb voters could have improved their standing by electing at least thirty deputies through a strong turnout.
 He did not continue as leader of the Serb bloc in the new assembly; this role was taken by Oliver Ivanović.

 During his second term in the assembly, Krstović was a member of the committee on justice, legislation, and the constitutional framework.

-Krstović was a member of the Democratic Party (Demokratska stranka, DS) for most of his time as an elected official.
-He was dismissed as the party's municipal leader in Leposavić in 2005 and subsequently became an independent.
+Krstović was a member of Serbia's Democratic Party (DS) for most of his time as an elected official.
+He was dismissed as the party's municipal leader in Leposavić in 2005 and became an independent.